 That’s not the only downside to going with simplified issue life insurance rather than a type that requires a medical exam, unfortunately.
 Another is that the coverage amounts and options offered tend to be lower and more limited than life insurance plans tied to a medical examination.
 A simplified policy’s “death benefit” often ranges from $25,000 to $1 million or even more.
 And the lower end of that range is more common than the higher end.

-The full value of that so-called death benefit is made available to policyholders right from the get-go, by the way—which can’t be said for the death benefit that comes along with guaranteed issue life insurance plans.
+The full value of that so-called death benefit is made available to policyholders right from the get-go.
+That can’t be said for the death benefit that comes along with guaranteed issue life insurance plans.

 Just like simplified issue life insurance, guaranteed issue life insurance can be obtained without first meeting with a doctor.